The Vonage Video API iOS SDK lets you use Vonage Video API-powered video sessions in apps you build for iPad, iPhone, and iPod touch devices.

 See the release notes for information on the latest version of the SDK and for a list of known issues.

-See this document for information on using the SDK in apps running in the background mode.
+See this content for information on using the SDK in apps running in the background mode.

 For samples using Objective-C, visit our Objective-C sample app repo on GitHub.